cskitty/cskitty.github.io/_posts/2020-04-12-post-python-tutorial-1.md

 {% endhighlight %}

 What about decimals and numbers that are not whole?
 These numbers go into a type of variable called a float.

-# while b renders as an int, a will save as a float.
+In this example, while b renders as an int, a will save as a float.
+{% highlight python linenos %}
 a = 1.02
 b = 1
+{% endhighlight %}
 Just like integers, floats can be operated on.

 ### String